Robinhood Options Fees Overview

 Technical Trading Levels

-If you are a technical trader, depending on chart-based levels, you’ll be happy to know that Robinhood recently rolled out a new, advanced charting offering.
+If you are a technical trader who relies on chart-based levels, you’ll be glad to know that Robinhood now offers a more advanced charting experience.

-With the option to apply some fundamental technical indicators like Moving averages, RSI, MACD, and others, it is now possible to get a clearer picture of price action and the math built into the available indicators.
+With the ability to apply technical indicators like moving averages, RSI, MACD, and others, it is now possible to get a clearer picture of price action and the math behind the available indicators.

 Tools & Insight

-Other than charting tools and a very simplified approach to put option selection, Robinhood also provides some market analysis to help you decide on a strike price for your put option.
+In addition to charting tools and a simplified way to choose put options, Robinhood also offers some market research to help you decide on a strike price for your put trade.

-You’ll find a news feed with feature stories covering issues related to your chosen stock or the industry it belongs to.
-You’ll also find analyst ratings and price predictions.
+You’ll find a news feed with feature stories covering issues tied to your chosen stock or the industry it belongs to.
+You’ll also find analyst ratings and price targets.

-In addition, Robinhood offers some company profile data if you want to learn more about the company or fund you are shorting.
+In addition, Robinhood offers company profile data if you want to learn more about the company or fund you are trading options on.

 Pros and Cons of Put Trading at Robinhood

-There are many good things about trading puts at Robinhood, but some drawbacks exist as well.
+There are many positive aspects of trading puts at Robinhood, although there are some drawbacks too.
 Here are some of the most notable pros and cons for options traders buying puts at Robinhood.

 Pros